fattouchsquall/AMFOpenVpnBundle/Resources/doc/index.md

 1) Installation
 -------------------------------

-Installation is a quick 3 step process:
+Installation is done within 3 process:

 1. Download AMFOpenVpnBundle using composer
 2. Enable the Bundle